AviatrixSystems/terraform-provider-aviatrix/README.md

 Controller version
 ------------------
 Due to some non-backward compatible changes in REST API not all controller versions are supported.
-If you find a branch with the controller version please use that branch
-Controller versions older than 3.3 are not supported For example:
+If you find a branch with the controller version please use that branch Controller versions older than 3.3 are not supported For example:
- UserConnect-3.3 for 3.3.x controller version
+ * UserConnect-3.3 for 3.3.x controller version
- UserConnect-3.4 for 3.4.x controller version
+ * UserConnect-3.4 for 3.4.x controller version

-If you do not find a branch with the version, please use the nearest lower version
+If you do not find a branch with the version, please use the nearest higher version

 master branch supports latest controller version
 We recommend you to update to the latest controller version to stay on top of fixes/features.